playfulprogramming/playfulprogramming/content/blog/angular-npm-font-usage/index.md

 # Conclusion

 Once you've added the file to your CSS imports and `angular.json`, you should see your font loading as-expected.
-Because you've setup your fonts to use `npm` to distribute them, you can now reuse your fonts accross multiple different apps.
+Because you've setup your fonts to use `npm` to distribute them, you can now reuse your fonts across multiple apps.

 If you'd like to learn more or have questions about this setup, feel free to leave a comment down below or join [our Discord](https://discord.gg/FMcvc6T) and ask questions there!